 Cardio-Oncology specialists manage cardiovascular disease during and after cancer treatment in collaboration with oncologists at BIDMC and the Dana Farber Cancer Institute.
 To refer your patient, email us.

 Chronic Resynchronization Optimization Clinic

-Heart failure specialists, electrophysiologists, rheumatologists, and pulmonologists work together to manage patients with cardiac sarcoidosis.
+Heart failure specialists, electrophysiologists, pulmonologists, and rheumatologists work together as a part of the BIDMC Cardiac Sarcoid Center to manage patients with cardiac sarcoidosis.
 Cardiac/pulmonary PET scans and cardiac MRI are available.
-To refer your patient, email email@example.com.
+To refer your patient, email us or call 617-667-8800.